We don't just talk cars ... we teach how to buy them.

 Overall Cons: Mediocre gas mileage in non-diesel models, somewhat bland exterior post-2004, tighter rear legroom pre-2005.

 Volkswagen Passat: The Passat has long been a favorite of car buyers looking for a little more luxury and performance than is available in the typical sedan (or wagon).
 With its refined styling, very capable handling and upscale feature quality, the Passat ably fills the gap between a boring sedan and the expensive luxury sedans.

-The most available used Volkswagen Passat models in the second-hand market come from its previous two generations (the Passat was totally redesigned for 2012 and there was no Passat in 2011).
+The most available older Volkswagen Passat models in the market come from its previous two generations (the Passat was totally redesigned for 2012 and there was no Passat in 2011).
 The third-generation Passat third made its debut for the 2006 model year and was produced through 2010.
 The drive quality in these Passats strike a nice balance.
 While it can be quiet and smooth with an emphasis on comfort, as we would expect from a luxury vehicle, it also has an unmistakeable 'edge' to it and displays some real athletic driving dynamics.